 Lane Kenworthy, The Good Society

-Pundits routinely opine that we live in a violent era, and lots of Americans fear violence.1 About half say they worry “a great deal” about crime and violence, and a third report that they’re afraid to walk alone at night somewhere within a mile of their residence, as we see in figures 1 and 2.
+Pundits routinely opine that we live in a violent era, and lots of Americans fear violence.1 About half say they worry “a great deal” about crime and violence, nearly half say crime has been rising in the area where they live, and a third report that they’re afraid to walk alone at night somewhere within a mile of their residence, as we see in figures 1, 2, and 3.

 This is understandable.
 Fear of violence is stoked by policy makers, aspiring or already in office, who aim to sound tough on crime.2 Campaigning for president in 2016, Donald Trump warned that “crime is out of control and rapidly getting worse.”
 But there’s a more basic reason.
 Few of us have any clue about actual rates of violence, and we tend to estimate the probability of something occurring based on the ease with which we can recall examples of it.
 Given our near-constant access to the internet, social media, television, and radio, we are bombarded with examples of violence — terrorist attacks, mass shootings, police killings of unarmed African Americans, gang violence in urban ghettos, sexual assaults on college campuses, brutal civil wars, dictatorships committing genocide.
 This makes it likely we’ll perceive the level of violence to be much greater than it actually is.